AbdullahBakir97/Django-Reporting-System/README.md

-# MyProject
+# API

 ## Introduction

-MyProject is a Django-based API project with JWT authentication, email login with OTP, media file handling, and CRUD operations.
+API is a Django-based API project with JWT authentication, email login with OTP, media file handling, and CRUD operations.
 The project uses PostgreSQL as the database and follows the MVC pattern.

 ## Features